 Chief Executive Officer

-Stephen Arata became CEO of Caiman Energy effective April 1, 2015.
-Mr. Arata joined Caiman as CFO in October 2010.
-In early 2011, Mr. Arata led the effort to establish a $200 million twelve-bank syndicated revolving credit facility.
-Later that year, he negotiated and closed a $300 million preferred equity funding.
-In early 2012, Mr. Arata was a key part of the team that sold Caiman Eastern to Williams Partners (NYSE: WP2) for $2.5 billion.
+Stephen Arata became CEO of Caiman Energy II, LLC and Blue Racer Midstream, LLC effective April 1, 2015.
+Mr. Arata joined Caiman II's predecessor, Caiman Energy, LLC, as CFO in October 2010.
+In 2011, Mr. Arata led the effort to raise $500 million of debt and preferred equity to fund Caiman Energy's growth plan.
+In early 2012, Mr. Arata was a key part of the team that sold Caiman Eastern to Williams Partners (NYSE: WPZ) for $2.5 billion.

 Mr. Arata has extensive mergers and acquisitions experience.
-Regency completed eleven mergers, acquisitions and divestitures worth more than $3.6 billion during Mr. Arata’s five years at Regency.
+Regency completed 11 mergers, acquisitions and divestitures worth more than $3.6 billion during Mr. Arata’s five years with the company.
 Mr. Arata’s financing experience includes more than $2 billion of debt financing in both the bank and bond markets, as well as more than $2 billion of equity capital markets transactions in both the private and public markets.

 While at Regency, Mr. Arata was responsible for a wide range of activities, including mergers and acquisitions, financial reporting, investor relations and communications, accounting, treasury, SOX compliance, internal audit, tax, information technology and human resources.